Music Genres With the Most Intelligent Lyrics

 Nothing seems real, you soon will feel

-To be very honest, I don't know what they're saying half the time in the songs, but I know that the songs do have good life meanings to them.
-I did see one opera show back when I was like 15.
-Thought I was going to hate it but it actually made me cry because of the ending.
+To be very honest, I don't know what they're saying half the time in the songs, but I know that they have good life meanings.
+I saw one opera show back when I was 15.
+I thought I was going to hate it, but it actually made me cry because of the ending.

-You really don't need big words or have a degree in psychology or philosophy to be this clued-up; you just need to know what you're talking about.
-This man sums up things pretty well, methinks.
+You really don't need big words or a degree in psychology or philosophy to be this clued-up.
+You just need to know what you're talking about.
+This man sums things up pretty well, methinks.

 "I got love for my brother, but we can never go nowhere